In commemoration of the 30th anniversary of the Newcastle earthquake, the conference was held in Newcastle, NSW from 29 November to 1 December 2019.

 Welcome & Conference Dinners

 Friday: Newcastle Club.
-Included in all Full Registrations.
-Join us for our Welcome Reception on the North Terrace of the historic Newcastle Club.
+The welcome reception was held on the North Terrace of the historic Newcastle Club.
 Located in the heart of Newcastle CBD, the Newcastle Club is one of the oldest and most established private Clubs in Australia.
 The view across Newcastle Harbour will give you an opportunity to relax and enjoy the beauty and fascination of a busy working port whilst getting to know other conference participants.

 Saturday: Hope Estate.
-Included in all Full Registrations.
-Hope Estate is located in the heart of Hunter Valley wine country.
-Expect award winning craft beer, sensational Estate-grown wine and fabulous fresh produce.
-Guests will be taken on a tour of the brewing process while enjoying taster platters and beverages along the way.
-Partners welcome.
+The conference dinner was held at the Hope Estate, located in the heart of Hunter Valley wine country.
+With award winning craft beer, sensational Estate-grown wine and fabulous fresh produce, guests were taken on a tour of the brewing process while enjoying taster platters and beverages along the way, before enjoying a wonderful three course dinner in a hall located with giant wine barrels signed by famous visitors to the estate.